datastax/release-notes/Luna_Streaming_2.8.3_Release_Notes.md

 If you are are using the Luna Streaming Helm chart, you can enable automatic repair of the permissions using the `fixRootlessPermissions` setting.
 For more details on this setting, go [here](https://github.com/datastax/pulsar-helm-chart).

-If you are upgrading from Luna Streaming Distribtion 2.8.0 you don't have to do any particular action.
+If you are upgrading from Luna Streaming Distribution 2.8.0 you don't have to do any particular action.

 ### Upgrade considerations for custom Pulsar Functions and Pulsar IO Connectors